OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-in-office-online.md

   > To sign up for a free Office 365 developer subscription, join our [Office 365 Developer Program](https://developer.microsoft.com/office/dev-program).
   > See the [Office 365 Developer Program documentation](/office/developer-program/office-365-developer-program) for step-by-step instructions about how to join the Office 365 Developer Program and sign up and configure your subscription.

-- Set up an add-in catalog on Office 365 (SharePoint Online).
-An add-in catalog is a dedicated site collection in SharePoint Online that hosts document libraries for Office Add-ins.
-If you have your own SharePoint site, you can set up an add-in catalog document library.
-For more information, see [Publish task pane and content add-ins to an add-in catalog on SharePoint](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).
+- Set up an app catalog on Office 365 (SharePoint Online).
+An app catalog is a dedicated site collection in SharePoint Online that hosts document libraries for Office Add-ins.
+If you have your own SharePoint site, you can set up an app catalog document library.
+For more information, see [Publish task pane and content add-ins to an app catalog on SharePoint](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).

 ## Debug your add-in from Excel Online or Word Online